Fairmont United Methodist Church • Raleigh NC

 History

-The church was established because of students, who continue to be integral to our life.
-The Raleigh Wesley Foundation began in 1942, and is among the state’s longest standing campus ministries.
+Our Raleigh Wesley Foundation began in 1942, and is among the state’s longest standing campus ministries.

 Parents’ Morning Out (now Fairmont Early Learning Center), a second partner ministry, began in 1998.
-In a desire to be supportive of young children and their families, this co-op offers flexible care and a learning, fun and faith filled environment.
+In a desire to be supportive of young children and their families, this co-op offers flexible care and a learning, fun, and faith filled environment.

 Stop Hunger Now, our third partner, was founded in 1998 and moved here in 2000.
 Known as our “upstairs neighbor,” SHN has generated tens of millions of dollars of relief for the world’s hungriest people, working in over 50 countries.
-In 2011 SHN, having outgrown the space here, moved to a new location near downtown Raleigh.
+In 2011, having outgrown the space here, moved to a new location near downtown Raleigh.
 Now known as Rise Against Hunger, we continue to support their efforts to end world hunger in our lifetime.

-We give thanks for all those who have come before us, from whom we have inherited a double measure of their spirit.
-We stand on their shoulders, so to speak, as they have made it possible for us to be in ministry in our time and place.
-The God of all grace and mercy is ever with us.
-Amen!
+In 2016 we affiliated with the Reconciling Ministries Network, a national organization that promotes acceptance of LGBT people and people of color into the United Methodist Church.
+We give thanks for all those who have come before us and stand on their shoulders, as they have made it possible for us to be in ministry in our time and place.